 When?
 Annually on the third Monday in July.
-In 2021, the date of Marine Day is changed to Thursday July 22nd to coincide with the day before the opening ceremony of the Tokyo Olympics.
+In 2022 the date of Marine Day is Monday July 18th.

 The meaning and history.
 It’s an unique holiday, only celebrated in Japan.
 Its special location makes the sea very important for everyday life of the island nation, country’s income and trade ties.
 People give thanks to the sea for its gifts.
 Also the Japanese celebrate the official beginning of summer.

 Sea Day traces its roots back to 1876, when the Meiji Emperor took a voyage on a ship through the Tohoku Region.
 It ended on the 20th of July.
 In 1941, July 20th was named Marine Memorial Day in commemoration of that trip.
 It only became a national holiday in 1995.

 How it is celebrated.
 Many events take place all across the country.
 Museums, swimming pools and aquariums offer discounts to its customers on this occasion.
 A lot of people take their beach vacations around this time.

 Environmental activity is very important.
 It helps to keep Japan’s oceans healthy and pristine.
 Every Sea Day people throw out thousands of “mud balls” into the water.
 These balls of dried mud are kneaded with safe chemicals and help to clean up sludge.